shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/media_segregation.md

 * Name the repository `s3-proxy`
 * Upload the s3-proxy Docker image to the newly created ECR repository
   * [Install Docker](https://docs.docker.com/get-docker/) on your workstation
-  * Follow the `docker login` instructions shown by clicking the *View push commands* button w
+  * Follow the `docker login` instructions shown by clicking the *View push commands* button
   * Run the following commands, substituting the ECR endpoint in the example for yours:
     ```
     docker pull quay.io/shotgun/s3-proxy:1.0.6